skyline4479/P1-Hyundai-Coupe-Fan-Page/README.md

 Images were uploaded to imgur.com to create html code and used it for website content.

-Also created tables to arrange the contents of the specifications of different engines of Hyundai Coupe through its evolution.
+Also created tables to arrange the contents of the specifications of different engines of Hyundai Coupe through its evolution and footer with link to more information about specifications.